lukso-network/docs/docs/networks/l16-testnet.md

 Go to [https://faucet.beta.l16.lukso.network](https://faucet.beta.l16.lukso.network)

-Paste the copied address to the box and press “Request 35 LYX”
+Paste the copied address to the box and press "Request 35 LYX"

 ![Screenshot 2022-03-10 at 7.50.10 PM.png](./static/l16/Screenshot_2022-03-10_at_7.50.10_PM.png)

 Wait for 1 minute and check balance in your MetaMask.
 You should have received 35 LYX.

-### Create Wallet and Deposit data
+### Create wallet and deposit data

 First generate a validator mnemonic seed phrase. **This mnemonic seed generates your validator private key, store it in a safe location.**